Best Crypto Cards in Turkey (2026)

 University Students and Young Professionals

-For students who prefer stable-value rewards without BTC volatility, KAST at 2% with 0.5% FX returns TRY 1,200-2,400/year.
+For students who prefer stable-value rewards without BTC volatility, KAST at 2% points with 0.5% FX nets approximately TRY 900-1,800/year after FX costs.
 Both are free.

-The stablecoin inflation hedge is even more impactful: a student who converts their monthly budget from TRY to USDC at the start of each semester locks in purchasing power that would otherwise erode 4-5% per month during high-inflation periods.
+The stablecoin inflation hedge is even more valuable: a student who converts their monthly budget from TRY to USDC at the start of each semester locks in purchasing power that would otherwise erode 4-5% per month during high-inflation periods.

 Supported Exchanges & Wallets in Turkey